The Ultimate Guide

-Telling your client what to do, laying down the law – “Okay, you need to work out 3 times a week for an hour each time”— could get her to start on a workout routine, but it’s unlikely to last as your client feels she has no choice and no control over her own life.
+Telling your client what to do, laying down the law - "Okay, you need to work out 3 times a week for an hour each time"- could get them to start on a workout routine, but it's unlikely to last as your client feels they have no choice and no control over their own life.

-Instead, check-in with her on how she would like to fit a regular workout routine into her life.
+Instead, check-in with them on how they would like to fit a regular workout routine into their life.

-Talk about her lifestyle and what feels doable and then work with her to design a routine that supports who she is and what she wants to achieve.
+Talk about their lifestyle and what feels doable and then work with them to design a routine that supports who they are and what they wants to achieve.

-This gives the client lots of flexibility to make choices, to feel independent and in control, and to feel like she’s in the driver’s seat of her life.
+This gives the client lots of flexibility to make choices, to feel independent and in control, and to feel like they're in the driver's seat of their own life.

 This is Self-Determination Theory in action and it's the fundamental concept that will motivate your clients to do what they need to do until they see the results they're looking for.

 Think of a real-world coaching situation where your client needed a motivation boost to create a desired change in their life or work (if you're a new coach and you haven't worked with a client yet, imagine a situation where a client needs help with motivation).